 The Loggia Test

 A true loggia has distinct architectural features that set it apart from other rooms, structures, and outdoor spaces.
-Key loggia traits include:
+Among key traits of a loggia:

-- One-story or floor—usually the lower or ground level one.
+- They are traditionally located on the lower or ground level of a home

-- One wall connects to the main structure.
+- At least one wall connects to the main structure

-- It is supported by columns and, often, arches, which provide detail, privacy, and shade.
+- It is supported by columns and arches (colonnades), which provide detail, privacy, and shelter

 - When loggias face courtyards, they are only accessible via the interior of the house.
-In others words, you have to first go in to go out on your loggia.
+In others words, you have to first go inside the structure to eventually go outside onto the loggia

 Notable Buildings With Loggias